adrienTchounkeu/backend_assignment_fulfil/README.rst

 Tests
 ~~~~~

-*No tests* have been done to test the endpoints and functions
+*No tests* were done to test the endpoints and functions